aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/4-ingress-scenarios/index.en.md

 kubectl get netpol -A
 ```

-The ouput will show as below, which indicates there is only one **deny all** policy `demo-app-deny-all`.
+The output will show as below, which indicates there is only one **deny all** policy `demo-app-deny-all`.

 ```bash
 NAMESPACE   NAME                POD-SELECTOR   AGE